Business-to-business (B2B) payment acceptance doesn’t have to be as costly, complicated or time-consuming as you think.

 The right solution actually simplifies the whole payment acceptance process.
 By implementing certain solutions, like mobile processing or software integration (integrating your payment processing solution with your accounting or ERP software, for example), day-to-day business operations become more efficient.

-For example, one of Brian’s accounts used to key enter every transaction on a terminal and it was a major headache for them.
-So Brian transitioned the company to a solution that allows them to store a customer’s profile in the system.
+For example, one of Aaron’s accounts used to key enter every transaction on a terminal and it was a major headache for them.
+So Aaron transitioned the company to a solution that allows them to store a customer’s profile in the system.
 Now, they simply click from a drop-down, select the customer, enter the transaction amount and it’s done.

-“When that information is saved, it’s truncated – so that’s the first and last time the merchant will ever see that card number,” Brian explains.
+“When that information is saved, it’s truncated – so that’s the first and last time the merchant will ever see that card number,” Aaron explains.
 The information is tokenized, encrypted and PCI-compliant.

 Myth #3: It’s Too Cumbersome to Change the Way I Process Payments